COMFREY ROOT

 What is it?

-The roots and leaves of Comfrey, a fast-growing, long-lived plant that forms a ‘rosette’ of lance shaped leaves (up to 30cms long) that put up a tall flowering stem up to 1.5 meters high.
-Comfrey leaves have many medicinal properties, they are rough textured and covered in short stiff hairs.
+In herbal medicine, we have used the roots and leaves of Comfrey, a fast-growing, long-lived plant that forms a ‘rosette’ of lance shaped leaves (up to 30cms long) that put up a tall flowering stem up to 1.5 meters high.
+Comfrey leaves have many medicinal properties; they are rough textured and covered in short stiff hairs.
 The roots are also very famous in herbal medicine, they are short, thick, many-branched and they have a black surface with a white, chewy, mildly sweet interior.

 FLOWERS